02

 Book A Call

-The defining challenge of quick-commerce packaging is visual compression.
-Whether it is a 5 kg bag of wheat flour or a single 1kg bag of the same wheat flour, everything is reduced to a small 2–3 cm tile on a mobile screen.
-Physical dominance disappears and what only remains is clarity.
+The defining challenge of quick commerce packaging is visual compression.
+Whether it is a 5 kg bag of wheat flour or a single 1 kg pack of the same product, everything on screen appears at roughly the same small size.
+Physical dominance disappears entirely.
+What remains is clarity, contrast, and the ability to communicate brand and product value within a tile that is often no wider than two to three centimetres on a mobile screen.

 We worked with Bingo (by ITC) to help them launch India’s next viral beverage; Aam Panna